Michael Young, Baron Young of Dartington: Later political career

 Although he maintained steadfast egalitarian convictions, Young accepted a life peerage on 20 March 1978, taking the Labour whip and the title Baron Young of Dartington, of Dartington in the County of Devon.
 His many projects required frequent travel to London, and the peerage offered free rail travel and attendance allowance at a time when he had run out of money.

-In 1981, Young defected from Labour to the Social Democratic Party (SDP), and was one of 100 supporters whose names were published alongside the SDP's founding statement, the Limehouse Declaration, in February of that year.
-Although hitherto largely aloof from the factionalism then devouring Labour, Young's disregard for the statist and trade union-oriented aspects of its post-war social-democratic philosophy (which had led him to advocate the formation of a "Consumers' Party" in The Chipped White Cups of Dover) meant he was receptive to the idea of a new progressive party forming in its stead.
+In 1981, Young defected from Labour to the Social Democratic Party (SDP), and was one of 100 supporters whose names were published alongside the SDP's founding statement, the Limehouse Declaration, that February.
+Although hitherto largely aloof from the factionalism then devouring Labour, Young's disregard for the statist and trade union-oriented aspects of its post-war social-democratic philosophy meant he was receptive to the idea of a new progressive party forming in its stead (he had already tentatively advocated the formation of a "Consumers' Party" in The Chipped White Cups of Dover).
 Upon joining the SDP, he became a member of the party's policy committee and director of its in-house think tank, The Tawney Society.

 An associate of the SDP's second leader, David Owen, Young refused to back the party's merger with the Liberal Party in 1988 and instead followed Owen into the 'continuing' SDP.
-A year later, however, he chose to return to Labour following (in Owen's words) that party's "big switch on the EEC, market economics and Trident."
-Nonetheless, he remained sceptical of Labour's ability to win the next election and believed that it still had to face up to the task of modernising socialism, which had, he said, "lagged so badly since Tony Crosland died."
+A year later he chose to return to Labour after, in Owen's words, the party's "big switch on the EEC, market economics and Trident."
+Young remained sceptical of Labour's ability to win the next election and believed that it still had to face up to the task of modernising socialism, which had, he said, "lagged so badly since Tony Crosland died."

 According to Young's friend Eric Midwinter, "All his thought, all his incisive writing, all his brilliantly conceived schemes, all his astutely handled initiatives were guided by a salient method.
 He was a utopian socialist.
-His thinking stemmed from the views of 19th century radicals like Robert Owen, Saint-Simon or Charles Fourier, with their hatred of massive institutionalism, be it in the hands of the public authority or of the large commercial company."
+His thinking stemmed from the views of 19th-century radicals like Robert Owen, Saint-Simon or Charles Fourier, with their hatred of massive institutionalism, be it in the hands of the public authority or of the large commercial company."

 Personal life

 Young married three times.
 In 1945 he married Joan Lawton, with whom he had two sons and a daughter.
-They divorced and in December 1961 he married Sasha (d.
-1993; daughter of Raisley Stewart Moorsom and a descendant of Admiral Sir Robert Moorsom), a novelist, sculptor and painter with whom he had a daughter (who was born before their marriage) and a son, the journalist and writer Toby Young.
+They later divorced, and in December 1961 he married Sasha (daughter of Raisley Stewart Moorsom and a descendant of Admiral Sir Robert Moorsom), a novelist, sculptor and painter with whom he had a daughter (who was born before their marriage) and a son, the journalist and writer Toby Young.
 Young and Moorsom worked together on several projects, including in the townships of South Africa.
 Moorsom died in 1993 and in 1995 Young married 37-year-old milliner Dorit Uhlemann, with whom he had a daughter Gaia, who died in July 2021 aged 25.

+Death

+Young died on 14 January 2002, aged 86.
+He is buried in Highgate Cemetery, north London.